mgdm/Mosquitto-PHP/README.md

 | qos | int | The QoS value applied to this message. |
 | retain | bool | Whether this is a retained message or not. |

-This class has one static method.
+This class has two static methods.

 #### topicMatchesSub